intelowlproject/IntelOwl/docs/source/Usage.md

 ### Playbooks

-Playbooks are designed to be easy to share sequence of running Analyzers/Connectors on a particular kind of observable.
+Playbooks are designed to be easy to share sequence of running Plugins (Analyzers, Connectors, ...) on a particular kind of observable.

 If you want to avoid to re-select/re-configure a particular combination of analyzers and connectors together every time, you should create a playbook out of it and use it instead.
 This is time saver.